 After closing the splash, the startup scene is displayed in the 3D View if no other blend-file was loaded.
 A customized startup scene can be saved as a part of the startup file.

 The gray cube in the center of the scene is a mesh object.
 Because the cube is selected it is drawn with an orange outline.

 - The circle with a thin line to the bottom is a light source illuminating the cube.
 Lights in: Blender Internal, Cycles.

 - The pyramid with a big triangle pointing upward is the camera used as point of view for rendering.
-Cameras in Blender Internal, Cycles.
+See also: cameras in Cycles.

 - 3D Cursor